These Women Can!: Advancing women at the University of the Highlands and Islands

 Thursday 8th March 2018

-This one day event will bring colleagues from across the university together to discuss and debate the challenges of being women in Higher and Further Education.
-Led by our invited speakers we will explore a range of issues and perspectives, and also have the opportunity to network with colleagues from across the university.
+This one-day event will bring colleagues from across the university together to discuss and debate the current challenges facing women in Higher and Further Education.
+Led by invited speakers, a range of issues and perspectives will be explored, showcasing a number of successful initiatives and providing an opportunity to reflect, plan and network with colleagues from across the university.

-Our keynote speaker will be Dr Sandra Cairncross, Assistant Principal for Widening Participation and Community at Edinburgh Napier University .
+Dr Fiona McLean, Vice Chair of Court for the University of the Highlands and Islands and Chair of the Equality and Diversity in Governance Working Group will open the programme with a presentation on her own professional background and progression.
+Our keynote speaker will be Dr Sandra Cairncross, Assistant Principal for Widening Participation and Community at Edinburgh Napier University.
 Sandra will share her experience of setting up Edinburgh Napier Women’s Network, why Women’s Networks are needed in Higher and Further Education and encourage participants to consider what they can do individually and collectively to address key issues related to women in Higher and Further Education.
-Colleagues from the University of Highlands and Islands (UHI) will explore what is already being done to address issues of inequality at the university through Athena Swan and Mentoring Support.
-In addition our facilitated workshop sessions will allow participants to explore their own career aspirations and the challenges they might face in progressing in their career, with practical sessions on how to address these challenges.
+Colleagues from the University of Highlands and Islands will explore what is already underway to address issues of inequality at the university through Athena Swan, Mentoring Support and Student Representation.
+In addition, facilitated workshop sessions will allow participants to explore their own career aspirations, the professional challenges they may face in making progress, and practical advice on how to address these challenges.
 Our day will conclude with a networking wine reception.

 The event will take place at Inverness Campus and is open to all colleagues in teaching, research and administration roles in further and higher education, and to colleagues and leaders from our undergraduate and postgraduate communities.
 Attending in person is advised to allow for networking and discussion, although we will can offer videoconference for colleagues who can't attend in person.